 All other peer-reviewed research output may be taken into consideration under Rule 7(10) of the University's Higher Degree Research Rule for admission to the new PhD program.

 Candidates who have not completed an MRes degree and do not meet the above criteria may be asked to undertake the Master of Research as a research training pathway to the new Doctoral degree.
 Candidates with previous study at Bachelor Honours or Masters level may receive credit towards the MRes for a maximum of 50% of the program.
 The period of candidature for the PhD will be 3 years.

-Admission to the Master of Philosophy from 1 January 2014 have had the following requirements:
+Admission to Macquarie University's Master of Philosophy (MPhil) program has the following requirements:

 i.
 Applicants to have completed the Macquarie University's Master of Research (MRes) with at least 65% in second year of the MRes; OR